 Examples of where your donation might go

-- £3,000 could fund a filmed event in its entirety
+- £3,000 could fund the artist fees for a live event

 - £600 could cover the cost of fortepiano hire

 - £300 could pay for a venue for a lunchtime concert

 We of course welcome sponsorship at all levels and are grateful for your generosity.

 You can donate any amount using our donate page

 We will get in touch to find out how you’d like us to use your sponsorship, or you can contact Harriet Lawrence, Development Manager at firstname.lastname@example.org

 As an event sponsor, we will work with you to ensure that your support is carefully targeted, and to ensure that (if you wish) you are credited as a sponsor in event materials.
 We can also arrange a block booking of concert tickets and a separate entertainment area for you and your guests at the event you are supporting.